Read our Student Minister Profiles here.

-The Reverend Dr. Kimberly L. Clayton – Transitional Senior Minister
+The Reverend Dr. Thomas Evans – Senior Minister and Head of Staff

-The Reverend Adam D. Gorman – Associate Minister for Youth and Family Ministry
+The Reverend Adam D. Gorman – Associate Minister for Faith Formation and Congregational Fellowship

 Adam Gorman is the Brick Church’s first Associate Minister for Youth and Family Ministry.
 Gorman was raised in Westfield, New Jersey, where he was a member of The Presbyterian Church in Westfield.
 He was heavily involved in the youth group, and served as a Deacon and on the Nominating Committee to select the new Youth Minister for the Westfield church.

 In high school, Adam attended The Morristown Beard School and later studied Marketing at Messiah College in Grantham, Pennsylvania.
 He had not yet considered ministry as a career option but it was something he loved to be a part of.